Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 Feeling like we're on another planet!

-You really feel like you’re on another planet!
+You honestly feel like you’re on another planet!

-The path is well-maintained and has railings on either side at most parts so although it looks very narrow with steep cliffs, it’s pretty safe.
+The path is well-maintained and often has railings on either side, so although it looks very narrow with steep cliffs, it’s safe.

-The decline at the start of the trail won’t feel like much at the moment but on your way back, this is a killer!
+The decline at the start of the trail won’t feel like much at the moment, but on your way back, it’s a killer!

 Start of the Pico do Arieiro to Pico Ruivo hike, floating clouds below the mountain peaks, Madeira, Portugal